a3mc/helperbot/README.md

 $ npm test
 ```

+Please keep in mind that tests are targeted on the default values provided in the `example.env`.

 6. To start the bot in the background in production mode, set it up with:
 ```shell
 $ npm run start:pm2